sgrebnov/jqmobile-metro-theme/README.md

 ### Cordova ###

-The jQM Metro theme is designed to work with Cordova on Windows Phone 7.5 for optimal integration.
+The jQM theme for Windows Phone is designed to work with Cordova on Windows Phone 7.5 for optimal integration.
 This is implemented by the following cordova plugins.

 backButtonHandler.js - hardware back button handling functionality